Contact My SSW Intranet Report Sexual Misconduct

 Online Sport Social Work Certificate

 The Council on Social Work Education (CSWE), American Psychological Association (APA) and other adjacent accrediting bodies do not currently require mental health professionals to engage in curriculum specific to understanding sports across the lifespan.
-This program was created with the intention of advancing social workers knowledge, skills and abilities as it relates to sports.
+This program was created with the intention of advancing social workers' knowledge, skills and abilities as it relates to sports, sport culture, and athlete needs.

-The certificate program is taught by nationally-recognized leaders in sports and will cover program development and implementation, mental health symptoms and how they manifest in athletes, crisis management, integrated care models currently utilized, sport performance skills, communication and relationships on teams, ethical research practices, the value of sport and social justice advocacy, identity and transitions, nutrition, concussion management, sleep, and more!
+Both tracks in this certificate program are taught by nationally-recognized leaders in sports and will cover program development and implementation, mental health symptoms and how they manifest in athletes, crisis management, integrated care models currently utilized, sport performance skills, communication and relationships on teams, ethical research practices, the value of sport and social justice advocacy, identity and transitions, nutrition, concussion management, sleep, and more!

 Program Information